Bottr-js/Bottr/Architecture.md

 }, ...)
 ```

 The definition above would handle all messages given to it since the matcher function returns true.
-Pozi
+Bottr
 also implements some built in matchers for strings, regexs, arrays of string and arrays of regexs.

-Internally when any of these are passed into the first parameter Pozi subsitutes them for a function
+Internally when any of these are passed into the first parameter Bottr subsitutes them for a function
 which matches them against the contents of the message, so we can now do any of these:

 ```